-In order to generalize their reading skills to new settings, students must have a variety of practice, both when working directly on Edmark Reading Program and throughout their school and home lives.
+To generalize their reading skills to new settings, students must have a variety of practice, both when working directly on the Edmark Reading Program and throughout their school and home lives.
 The following are relevant suggestions:

-- Incorporate Edmark Reading Program words into the school day during activities other than reading. - Extend lessons by talking about the materials before and after working on an activity. - Have group or one-on-one discussions on the student's level. - Discuss likes and dislikes. - Ask open-ended questions, such as "What do you think is happening in this picture?" or simple yes/no questions. - Attempt to extend the student's answers. - Give the student homework to read and discuss with family members.
+- Incorporate Edmark Reading Program words into the school day during activities other than reading. - Extend lessons by talking about the materials before and after working on an activity. - Have group or one-to-one discussion at the students' level. - Discuss likes and dislikes. - Ask open-ended questions such as "What do you think is happening in this picture?" or simple yes/no questions. - Attempt to extend the students' answers. - Give the students homework to read and discuss with family members.